espressif/esp-matter/docs/en/developing.rst

 -  Whenever a Matter client makes changes to the device, they end up updating the attributes in the data model.

--  When an attribute is updated, the attribute_update callback is used to notify the application of this change.
+-  When an attribute is updated, the attribute_update_cb is used to notify the application of this change.
 You would typically call device driver specific APIs for executing the required action.
 Here, if the callback type is ``PRE_UPDATE``, the driver is updated first.